 In all honesty, any guide to photographing Japan should dedicate some time to Nara.
 Yes, it is a popular destination for tourists, which might be a buzzkill for some.
 But this unique area is unlike anywhere else on Earth.

 For starters, the town is filled with tame deer.
-According to Shinto tradition, the animals are considered sacred, so they’re not fearful of humans.
+According to Shinto tradition, animals are considered sacred, so they’re not fearful of humans.
 You can even feed the deer crackers by hand if you want!
 For anyone that loves photographing animals, you won’t come across many opportunities like this close to your subjects.

 As if that weren’t enough, the backdrop is absolutely unbeatable.
 Nara is home to Tōdai-ji, a UNESCO World Heritage Site and the country’s largest Buddhist Temple.
 In addition, scattered throughout town are bonsai gardens, reflecting pools, and structures dating back one thousand years.